Ebola cases in Congo rise as authorities race to contain spread of outbreak, health agency says

 Emmanuel Kalonji, 37, a resident of Tshikapa, told The Associated Press that some people had fled the villages before returning.
 “However, given the limited resources, survival is not guaranteed,” said Kalonji.

-In Boulapé, people are concerned about the impact on their living conditions, said Ethienne Makashi, the local official in charge of water, hygiene and sanitation.
+In Bulape, people are concerned about the impact on their living conditions, said Ethienne Makashi, the local official in charge of water, hygiene and sanitation.

 “However, we do have one case showing good progress, which gives a glimmer of hope for those receiving care,” said Makashi.